fayisrazalvs/2D-Grid-Based-SLAM-Simulator/README.md

 If you’re just starting out with C++ or robotics like me, feel free to follow along, I’m keeping the code simple and focusing on clarity over complexity.

+# Concept/Theory

+## 1. How a Robot estimates where it is (Localization)

+*Robot localization is a robot's ability to know its own position and orientation (pose) in an environment.*

+**Pose**: Position(x, y), Orientation(theta) in a frame.

+The robot estimates its pose by combining two things:

+	* What the robot thinks it did (motion prediction) — e.g., “I drove forward 1 m and turned 10°.”

+	* What the robot senses about the world (measurements) — e.g., “I see a wall 1.2 m to my left.”